prototypefund/reproducible-website/_docs/source-date-epoch.md

 endif ()
 ```

-''The above will work only with GNU date.
-See POSIX shell example on how to support BSD date.''
+The above will work only with GNU date.
+See POSIX shell example on how to support BSD date.

 ### C